- How Zuko works

 Zuko allows you to assign attributes to a visitor’s session.
 You can then compare segments of visitors, and explore certain behaviours and outcomes across segments.

-By default, Zuko will automatically detect and track these attributes for you:
+By default, Zuko will automatically detect and track a series of attributes for you.

 The browser that the visitor used to interact with the form